Kojimena/REDES-P1/README.md

 - **@xmpp/client**: A library for connecting to an XMPP server.
 - **@react-icons/all-files**: A library for using icons in React applications.

+## Challenges Encountered and Lessons Learned

+### Challenges
+- **Integrating XMPP with React:** Initially, connecting the XMPP client with React presented challenges, particularly in state management and real-time user interface updates.
+- **Creating a Group Chat:** Implementing the creation of group chats and adding contacts to the group was challenging due to the lack of clear documentation and examples for group chat functionalities.
+- **File Transfer:** At the beginning, implementing file transfer in group chats and 1-to-1 chats was challenging due to the complexity of handling file uploads and downloads.
+It required additional research and with a group of friends we decided to use AWS S3 to store the files, and then send the link to the file in the chat.
+For this implementation, and API was created to handle the file upload and download.

+### Lessons Learned
+- **Understanding XMPP Protocols:** Through this project, i learned about the XMPP protocols and how they can be used to create real-time messaging applications.
+I learned about the different XMPP features and how they can be implemented in a React application.
+- **Stanza Handling:** I learned how to handle different types of stanzas, such as messages, presence, and IQ stanzas, and how to send and receive stanzas using the XMPP client library.
+- **Real-time Communication:** I learned how to create real-time communication channels using XMPP and how to update the user interface in real-time when new messages are received or when a contact changes their status.